princeton-computational-imaging/Delta-Prox/docs/source/api/algo.md

         return ...
 ```

-The implementations of `partition`, `initialize`, and `_iter` are generally enough for performing the evaluation of the proximal algorithm for a given problem.
+The implementations of `partition`, `initialize`, and `_iter` are generally enough to evaluate the proximal algorithm for a given problem.

-To integrate it with deep equilibrium learning (DEQ) and deep reinforcement learning (RL), users have to implement two additional helper methods, i.e., `params` for counting the number of hyperparameters, and `state_split` for the structures of the state that returns by `_iter`.
+To integrate it with deep equilibrium learning (DEQ) and deep reinforcement learning (RL), users have to implement two additional helper methods, i.e., `params` for counting the number of hyperparameters and `state_split` for the structures of the state that returns by `_iter`.

 For example, assuming `_iter` returns the state as nested arrays like `[x,[v1,v2],[u1,u2]]`, the output of `state_split` should be `[1,[2],[2]]`. ∇-Prox exploits these properties to perform necessary packing and unpacking for the iteration states to achieve a unified interface for the internal DEQ and RL implementations.